Alpharetta Paternity Lawyer

 As of July 1, 2015, the division of child support services, or the DCSS, is required to conduct paternity tests for all newly established child support cases in which the paternity is not already an established fact.
 The paternity that the DCSS establishes may either be processed by a local superior court or by an administrative tribunal.
 Paternity testing is available from either, and which the establishment goes through depends on your county.
+An Alpharetta Paternity Lawyer can assist you in determining paternity, and is able to help you fight for justice

 Should the paternity test be necessary and the man who is allegedly the father is proven to be so, he will be held responsible for the reimbursing for the paternity test fees.
 If the alleged father is found to not be the biological father of the child, the mother of the child will be required to pay the DCSS fees.
 A mother who is receiving the benefits of either TANF or Family Medicaid will not have to pay the charge.
 Also, grandparents who are raising grandchildren and other third party custodians will not be charged with the fee.
 A paternity test currently costs $29.65 for one person, so a family of three will have a total cost of $88.95.